DLR-SC/F2x/doc/src/content/introduction/getting_started.rst

 .. code::

-   $ F2x -W lib mylib/test.f90
+   $ F2x -W lib -m mylib.* mylib/test.f90

-This applies a :doc:`strategy </content/user_manual/strategies>` to generate the wrapper modules and compile the extension in one shot.
+This applies a :doc:`strategy </content/user_manual/strategies>` to generate the wrapper modules and compile the extension named `mylib.test` in one shot.
 You can try your results by running tests against it:

 .. code::

    $ python -m mylib.test
+             42

 Wrapping Fortran Sources